 How to Make Chia Jam?

-- Measure 2 cups of raspberries.
-You can use fresh if they are in season or frozen, the result will be the same.
+- Measure 2 cups of raspberries; you can use fresh ones if they’re in season or frozen—either works just as well.

-- Add the fruits to a saucepan over medium-high heat.
-Once the fruits begin to warm up, they will start to break down into pieces and look like a puree.
-Stir constantly for about 3-4 minutes and then remove from the heat.
+- Place the raspberries in a saucepan over medium-high heat.
+As they warm up, they’ll start breaking down into a purée-like consistency.
+Stir constantly for about 3-4 minutes, then remove from the heat.

-- Stir in the chia seeds, sweetener, and lemon juice and stir well to combine.
-The sugar-free jam will begin to thicken once it cools down
+- Add the chia seeds, sweetener, and lemon juice, stirring well to combine everything.
+The jam will start to thicken as it cools.

-.
-Let it sit for 5-10 minutes and enjoy.
-Store the sugar-free jam into an airtight container for up to one week.
+- Allow it to sit for 5-10 minutes before enjoying.
+Store your sugar-free jam in an airtight container and it will keep for up to one week.

 How to Serve Chia Jam?